anuj71307/programming/README.md

-# programming
+# Programming DS&Algo

-#We are going to talk about various programs and there possible solution
+Here I am going to write solution for various programming and ds related questions.
+The code is structered in a way that there is separate class for separate data structure like TreeProblems class only deals with problem related to Trees and same for others.
+For most of the questions the problem link is given to understand the problem more.